Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - The Eagles have covered the spread twice this year when underdogs by 3 points or more (in six chances).

-- Philadelphia's games this season have eclipsed the over/under in 55.6% of its opportunities (five times in nine games with a set point total).
+- Philadelphia's games this season have hit the over on five of nine set point totals (55.6%).

-- Philadelphia is 4-4 against the spread and 3-5 overall in games when it records more than 17.0 points.
+- Philadelphia is 4-4 against the spread and 3-5 overall in games when it scores more than 17.0 points.

-- When Philadelphia totals over 321.8 yards, the team is 2-5 against the spread and 2-5 overall.
+- When Philadelphia churns out more than 321.8 yards, the team is 2-5 against the spread and 2-5 overall.

-- The Eagles have seven giveaways this season, while the Broncos have 10 takeaways.
+- The Eagles have turned the ball over seven times, three fewer times than the Broncos have forced turnovers (10).

 Home and road insights

-- Denver has two wins against the spread, and is 2-2 overall, at home this year.
+- Denver has covered the spread twice at home, and is 2-2 overall there, this season.

-- The Broncos have two wins ATS (2-1) as 3-point favorites or more at home.
+- At home, the Broncos have two wins ATS (2-1) as 3-point favorites or more.

-- This year, in four home games, Denver has hit the over once.
+- Denver has gone over the total once in four home games this season.

-- Philadelphia is 3-2 against the spread, and 3-2 overall, on the road.
+- Philadelphia is 3-2 against the spread, and 3-2 overall, away from home.

-- The Eagles are unbeaten ATS (1-0) as 3-point underdogs or more on the road.
+- The Eagles are unbeaten ATS (1-0) as 3-point underdogs or more away from home.

-- Philadelphia has hit the over in three of five road games this year.
+- In five road games this year, Philadelphia has hit the over three times.

 Powered by Data Skrive.